United Through Service

 “I’m a strong proponent for servant leadership, giving back and making sure that we create an inclusive environment so that veteran students are able to enjoy the full college experience,” says the association’s president, U.S. Army National Guardsman Alexander Alvarez, a finance major pursuing a master’s degree in the 4+1 program.

-At the flag raising ceremony, Dawn Soufleris, vice president for Student Development and Campus Life, paid tribute to her father, a U.S. Marine veteran and the stories he shares about his service and its impact in giving his life meaning and purpose.
+At the flag raising ceremony, Vice President for Student Development and Campus Life Dawn Meza Soufleris paid tribute to her father, a U.S. Marine veteran and the stories he shares about his service and its impact in giving his life meaning and purpose.
 “The values of loyalty, strength, determination and commitment are all values not only present in our armed forces but are values here at Montclair,” she said.

 From their military experiences, the students also bring a wealth of knowledge and expertise to the University, enriching classroom discussions and lending leadership skills, focus and self-discipline to augment teamwork and group projects.